Lecodeurenretard/Argument-Parser/documentation.md

 All boolean arguments provided by the user.

 #### `bool parse0`
-If the methods of the class should process the first argument given in an `argList_t`.
+If the methods of the class should process the first argument given in an `argList_t`, should turn be turned off for real command line parsing since `argv[0]` is the executable's name.

+#### `bool argumentGuess`
+If the parsing method should try to guess the type of an unknown argument.
+If `false` they will throw an error when finding an unknown argument name.

 ### Methods (all public)
 #### `cmd::Parser::Parser(const Parser::argList_t& arguments)`